sushaz9/reading-notes/lesson-01.md

 ## My name is Susie

-### I have never used Github before but it's pretty sick
+### I have never used Github before but it's pretty good